Annie: I can fill it better!

 Jacob: Get those sweater puppies out of their cashmere cage!

-Spooks: In "Spiders", Zoe needs to get close to a particular target.
+- Spooks: In "Spiders", Zoe is undercover as a schoolteacher and needs to get close to a particular target who also works there.

 Tom: The kids' lives are in danger. (beat) So, wear a tight sweater tomorrow.